 Greg has a limitless understanding of music (not limited to jazz and swing) and is eager to help you learn whatever you are interested in.
 Our lessons have spanned from transcribing pygmy music of equatorial Africa to studying counterpoint with Bach’s interventions to notating my own compositions.
 I leave the lessons feeling inspired and energized.
 Greg goes above and beyond for his students, and checks in often to make sure you are meeting your goals.
 Thank you so much, Greg.
 You’ve elevated my experience not only of guitar, but all music.
 I become a better music teacher through you.

-– Chris Lott, music teacher and musician, wall of ears
+– Chris L., music teacher and rock star

 I have admired Greg Ruby’s musicality ever since I first saw him perform with Pearl Django more than two decades ago, and I have benefited tremendously from taking a series of week long swing guitar courses with him on two occasions.
 The first was a course on jazz guitar fundamentals, and I still work with the excellent resources he circulated as part of that course.
 In fact, the packet for that course remains the most useful jazz guitar primer that I own.
 The second course I took with Greg included a focus on the virtuosic playing of the Argentine maestro Oscar Aleman (1909-1980), and I’ll never forget the joy I felt as Greg walked the entire class of people through the mind-bending runs that kick off Aleman’s classic recording of “I Got Rhythm.”
 Newsflash alert: Those runs involve using your thumb to fret some bass notes, but fear not, Greg will show you what you’re capable of playing!
 A world class musician and an enthusiastic teacher, Greg Ruby is an ideal guitar instructor for jazz beginners and accomplished players alike.